Countable modular groups of infinite type surfaces: Preliminaries

 \begin{proof}

 Let $T(S)$ be a core tree of $S$.
-Since $T(S)$ has countable number of vertices there is at most a countable number of exterior trees.
+Since $T(S)$ has a countable number of vertices there is at most a countable number of exterior trees.
 Then there is a enumeration of them, denoted by $\{t_i\}_{i \in \mathbb{N}}$.
 We will remove them so that after the removal the new core tree $T'(S)$ has the property that $S(T')$ is homeomorphic to $S$ with at most one exterior tree.
 Let $p_i$ denote the geodesic path from the vertex of degree 2 of $t_i$ to the root.
+For geodesic path we mean a path (as in graph theory) without repeating edges.
 Here $p_i(j)$ denotes the vertices along the path with $p_i(0)$ the initial vertex and $p_i(m_i)$ the root, $j \in \mathbb{N}$.
-If $p_i(0)$ is the root, we don't do anything.
+If $p_i(0)$ is the root, we do not remove the exterior tree.
 Denote by $T(p_i(j))$ the connected component of $T(S) \setminus p_i(j)$ which contains the geodesic segment $[p_i(0),p_i(j-1)]$, for $0 < j \leq m_i$.
-Since the geodesic $p_i$ is finite there is a unique maximal finite subtree $T(p_i(l))$ which has $t_i$ as the solely numbered exterior tree.
-Replace $T(p_i(l))$ with one single leaf.
+Since the geodesic path $p_i$ is finite there is a unique maximal finite sub-tree $T(p_i(l))$ which has $t_i$ as the solely numbered exterior tree.
+Replace $T(p_i(l))$ with one single leaf, as in Fig. \ref{imagepreftree}.
 Note that $p_i(l)$ does not change its degree.
 If $p_i(l) \neq p_i(m_i)$ then $p_i(l)$ is not the vertex of a new exterior tree otherwise $T(p_i(l))$ would not have been maximal.
 The only possibility after this procedure is that a new exterior tree occurs on the root.
-Finally, since for every $t_i$ we replaced finitely many leafs with one single leaf and $Ends(S)$ has infinitely many countable isolated points, we have that $Ends(T')$ is homeomorphic to $Ends(T)$.
-Hence $S(T')$ is homeomorphic to $S(T)$.
+Finally, since for every $t_i$ we replaced finitely many leaves with one single leaf and $Ends(S)$ has infinitely many isolated points, we have that $Ends(T')$ is homeomorphic to $Ends(T)$.
+Hence, $S(T')$ is homeomorphic to $S(T)$.

 \end{proof}